Village school Teachers & Staff

 Lisa has been teaching at the Village School since 2007.
 She loves to come to work each day to see her colleagues and the wonderful children and families at the school.
 Prior to joining the Village School, she taught at preschools in Boston and Australia and also provided child care in her home.
 Lisa earned a B.A. in Education from North Adams State College.
 In addition to her role as a teacher, Lisa is a certified Parent Coach and also works with parents outside of school.
 Lisa lives in Milton with her husband and three children, and enjoys bicycling with her family, cooking, and gardening.

 Amelia received a BA in Child Youth and Community with a concentration in Preschool.
-Prior to joining The Village School 6 years ago she was a pre-kindergarten teacher in Newton and before that she was a preschool teacher on the Cape.
+Prior to joining The Village School in 2012, she was a pre-kindergarten teacher in Newton and before that she was a preschool teacher on the Cape.
 She is devoted to children and teaching and has served as a member of the Board of Directors at her previous school.
 In her spare time, Amelia likes to spend time with her husband and their two year old daughter.
 She and her husband also own a Lebanese restaurant in Jamaica Plain.
 Her favorite part of working with children is watching them grow up and learn so much throughout the year.

 Gay Gray began teaching at the Village School in both the classroom and library in 2012.
 This has been a perfect combination of roles for Gay as she is able to incorporate both her love for teaching and reading.
 Prior to working at the Village School Gay taught Preschool and Kindergarten for many years and also helped to open a Childcare center in Roslindale.
 Gay also took great pleasure in volunteering at the Horizons for Homeless Children as a PAL (playspace activity leader) in family homeless shelters.
 Gay helped to co-author a guide book to Boston and surrounding communities.
 Gay enjoys spending time with her husband and three grown children, playing tennis, arts and crafts and many outdoor activities.
 Gay received a BS in Elementary Education from the University of Vermont.

-Karen joined the Village School two years ago.
+Karen joined the Village School in 2016.
 Prior to working at the Village School Karen was an Art teacher.
 Karen especially enjoys combining her love of art with her love of teaching.
 Karen lives in Milton with her family, including her three children who all attended the Village School.
 She is so happy to be back working with this wonderful community!
 In her spare time, Karen loves to travel with her family and learn about new places, cooking, making fairy houses, practicing yoga and walking her dog.
 Karen holds a Masters in Education from Bridgewater State University.